gokulkrishh/vscode-night-mode/README.md

 An extension to automatically change current theme to `contrast theme` at `night`, and `switch back` to `previous theme` in the `morning`.

-- Supports shortcuts
-- Supports command palatte to activate/deactivate
+- Supports shortcuts & command palatte to activate/deactivate

 ## Quick Start